SE-Group20/Auction-Sphere-4/README.md

 [![DOI](https://zenodo.org/badge/545100230.svg)](https://doi.org/10.5281/zenodo.14027540)

-Repository for CSC 510 Software Engineering project 2, created by Group : Lavanya Middha, Nayan Taori, Prathamesh Thakur
+Repository for CSC 510 Software Engineering project 1, created by Group : Jonathan Kurian, Eleanor Maye

 Click on the image below to view the demo video of the project